 Distance: 9.5 miles | Difficulty: Strenuous | Total Ascent: 2,725 feet | Time: 4 to 7 hours

-This is one of the longest, toughest hikes on this list but it is an awesome experience.
+The hike to Navajo Knobs is one of the longest, toughest hikes on this list, but it is an awesome experience.

 From the valley floor, you will steadily hike up to the Rim Overlook, for jaw-dropping views over Fruita, Highway 24, and Scenic Drive.
 The trail continues its climb for another 2.5 miles, with views over Castle Rock and waterpocket fold.